1981 England riots: Moss Side

-As with several other of the 1981 riots, the exact trigger for the riots remains unclear, but there were frequent allegations of police officers using excessive force against black youths in the area.
+As with several other of the 1981 riots, the exact trigger for the riots in Moss Side, Manchester, remains unclear, but there were frequent allegations of police officers using excessive force against black youths in the area.

 Other riots

 There was also rioting in a number of other English cities and towns in 1981, although most of these riots were less serious and attracted less media attention than the highly publicised rioting in areas like Brixton and Toxteth.

 Rioting also occurred in the Dingle, Liverpool, and the Cantril Farm district of Liverpool, although neither of these riots were as serious as the Toxeth riots.

 Brixton was not the only part of London to be affected by rioting.
 Disturbances in the districts of Southall and Battersea resulted in fire stations being targeted by rioters and ultimately evacuated for the safety of staff.

 There was also rioting in Bradford, Halifax, Blackburn, Preston, Birkenhead, Ellesmere Port, Chester, Stoke, Shrewsbury, Wolverhampton, Birmingham, High Wycombe, Southampton, Newcastle-upon-Tyne, Knaresborough, Leeds, Hull, Huddersfield, Sheffield, Stockport, Nottingham, Derby, Leicester, Luton, Maidstone, Aldershot and Portsmouth.
 Several of these areas were already known for racial tension and many of them had high levels of unemployment.